NERC-CEH/fdri-ontology/ontology/doc/programme-catalog.md

 > **NOTE**
 > There are no maximum cardinality constraints on these scheme refernce properties, allowing them to be repeated to indicate that values may come from several different concept schemes.

-> **QUESTION**
+> **NOTE**
-> Should some/all of these properties be required?
-In practice most of them will be required for correct functioning of any applications built on this model with only catchment (and mayb region) being optional
+> For this release of the model we have decided that the schema should not mark any of these properties as required.
+As we establish more concretely how the properties will be used by downstream applications we can tighten constraints and mark some properties as required in future releases.

 > **QUESTION**
 > Should we also include some of the indirectly used concept schemes here too?
 For example to COP will use concepts from an `fdri:ObjectOfInterestScheme` and an `fdri:ContextObjectScheme`.
 I feel that it might be cleaner to just specify the schemes that define our extension points directly (COP, annotations, regions, catchments and configuration properties) and leave out the indirect ones.